 Since moving into the van right after graduation, they’ve both been working out what they are going to do for money long-term.
 But they’ve been saving up all throughout school and are using savings for now, as well as travel hacks for their international trips (credit card points mainly).

 To date, they live on about $2000/month which is broken into around $600-700 for food, $500 for gas, $170 for a storage unit with the rest on miscellaneous expenses like healthcare costs.

 So far Lauren and Jon say that the best part of van life is the community!
 It’s amazing meeting people who are so nice that are like-minded and easy to get along with.

 And the most rewarding thing about this lifestyle is the ability to just pick up and take off without having to even think about it.
 You have everything you own.
 You don’t have to pack or do anything to prepare.
 You can just start driving and go where ever you want and still have the comforts of your own home!

 When it comes to hardships on the road both Lauren and Jon have major anxiety about the future, especially when it’s unplanned.
 And unfortunately, living in a van means usually not having a plan.

-There have been times that they have both enjoyed a planless life.
+There have been times when they have both enjoyed a planless life.
 But in combination with their jobs being a bit up in the air as well, they sometimes feel overwhelmed with having no plan at all for the future.